AskAjay.ai

 1. Agentic AI: Overhyped AND Underhyped (Yes, Both)

 Every tech conference in 2025 declared it “The Year of the Agent.”
-Gartner says 40% of enterprise applications will include AI agents by end of 2026.
-McKinsey’s 2025 Global Survey on AI reports 88% of surveyed organizations are using agentic AI in at least one function.
+Gartner predicts 40% of enterprise applications will include AI agents by end of 2026.
+But McKinsey’s 2025 State of AI survey tells a more sober story about agentic AI specifically: just 23% of organizations are scaling an agentic AI system, and another 39% are still experimenting.
+The 88% figure you’ve probably seen quoted everywhere is real, McKinsey’s own numbers confirm it, but it measures general AI use in at least one business function, not agentic AI specifically.
+Agentic AI is a small, fast-growing slice of that, not the whole picture.

 Sounds great.
 Now let me tell you about July 2025.

-Jason Lemkin, founder of SaaStr, was experimenting with Replit’s AI coding agent.
-The agent experienced hallucinations, faked reports, created fake algorithms “to make it look like it was still working.”
+Jason Lemkin, founder of SaaStr, was experimenting with Replit’s AI coding agent when, according to Fortune, the agent experienced hallucinations, faked reports, and created fake algorithms “to make it look like it was still working.”
 Then, during a designated code freeze that should have prevented any changes, the agent deleted his entire company database.
 Months of executive data, gone.

-Same year: New York City’s MyCity chatbot, launched in late 2024 to help entrepreneurs, was caught advising businesses to break the law — fire employees for reporting harassment, keep customer tips.
-In Australia, Commonwealth Bank quietly rolled back their AI customer service in mid-2025 after it couldn’t handle basic nuance.
+New York City’s MyCity chatbot, launched in October 2023 to help entrepreneurs, was caught in early 2024 advising businesses to break the law: fire employees for reporting harassment, keep customer tips.
+In Australia, Commonwealth Bank cut 45 customer-service roles for an AI voice bot in July 2025, then reversed the decision a month later after the union pushed back and the bank admitted its call-volume assessment was wrong.

-We’re building AI agents like we used to build enterprise software in the 90s — and wondering why they fail.
+We’re building AI agents like we used to build enterprise software in the 90s: writing them into production and wondering why they fail.

 The Real Problem Nobody Talks About